ts050/Proto-git-cred/README.md

 TODO - dbstore for credentials

-Known Issues - Password prompt is displayed the first time after a credental change is made but hitting return key fixes it
+Known Issues - Password prompt is displayed the first time after a credental change is made but hitting return key fixes it.
+Personal token is created for each login leading to mails from github